‘A Prevailing Sense of Tragedy’

 I don’t know the road in question, but under modern safety engineering such an obstruction near a road intended for higher speeds — particularly one that already killed at least two other “boldface” names — would certainly be dealt with some Brifen wire, etc.

 This entry was posted on Wednesday, January 7th, 2009 at 3:43 pm and is filed under Cars, Drivers, Risk, Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.